Edward F. Cline: W. C. Fields and Universal

-Universal Pictures, which had hired Cline to direct Fields, released Fields in 1941 but retained Cline, signing him to a new contract.
-Cline directed many of the studio's musical comedies, starring Gloria Jean, The Ritz Brothers, and Olsen and Johnson.
-He was dismissed, along with other directors, producers, and actors, when new owners took over the studio in 1945.
-Cline moved over to Monogram Pictures, directing and/or writing the studio's "Jiggs and Maggie" comedies.
-The last one, in 1950, was co-directed by veteran William Beaudine.
+Universal Pictures, which had hired Cline to direct Fields, released Fields in 1941 but retained Cline, who went on to direct many of the studio's musical comedies, starring The Andrews Sisters, Gloria Jean, The Ritz Brothers, and Olsen and Johnson, among others.

+In 1944, Cline directed Olsen and Johnson in Laffing Room Only, a vaudeville revue at the Winter Garden Theatre on Broadway.

+In 1945, J. Arthur Rank purchased an interest in the Universal studio, and tried to merge it with his own British studio.
+The new regime did away with Universal's lower-budgeted comedies, musicals, mysteries, westerns, and serials, and dozens of employees were dismissed, including Cline.

+He moved over to Monogram Pictures, directing and/or writing the studio's Jiggs and Maggie film series until 1950, when starring player Joe Yule died.
+Cline's last screen credit was Jiggs and Maggie Out West (1950).

+In 1947, Cline directed a second Broadway production, Heads or Tails at the Cort Theatre.

 Television

+Eddie Cline became a pioneer in television in 1949, when Olsen and Johnson approached him to stage its NBC network revue Fireball Fun for All, which was then struggling.
+It was an ambitious and complex production; the show featured many of the comedy team's trademark visual gags and effects, including specially engineered props requiring precise timing.
+Unfortunately the small television screens of the day could not fully capture the large-scale Olsen and Johnson bedlam, and the live broadcasts did not allow for editing out any awkward mishaps and problems.
+Cline lent valuable assistance but too late to save the series; the show left the air after only three months, with Cline directing the last five episodes under supervising director Ezra Stone.

-Cline became a pioneer in television when his old crony, Buster Keaton, became one of the first movie comedians to succeed in the new medium.
+Cline's old crony Buster Keaton became interested in television, and was one of the first movie comedians to succeed in the new medium.
 Keaton and Cline collaborated on two of Keaton's series.

 Comic bandleader Spike Jones was famous for using wild visual gags in his band's performances, and his television show required even more material.
 Jones found an ideal resource in Eddie Cline, whose knack for comedy (and long memory for old sight gags) made him a valuable assistant.
 Cline remained in Jones's employ well into the 1950s.